FallegaHQ/phpunit-json-test-utils/CONTRIBUTING.md

 - Follow the project's code style
 - Include tests for new features or bug fixes
 - Update documentation as necessary
-- Keep a clean commit history - use rebase if necessary
+- Keep a clean commit history - use rebase
 - Reference issues in commit messages and PR descriptions

 ## Documentation